 what garnish could i use besides candy cane?

 If you aren’t a peppermint lover, don’t fear.
 We have plenty of other garnishes you could add.
-Here are a few of our favorite:
+Here are a few of our favorites:

-You could really add any of your favorite crushed up candies, or holiday favs, over the creamy white chocolate dipped cookies.
-Anything it going to be delicious with this.
+You could really add any of your favorite crushed up candies, or holiday faves, over the creamy white chocolate dipped cookies.
+Anything is going to be delicious with this.